finos/datahelix/docs/UserGuide.md

 ```

 Note that offsetUnit can be any of the [granularites](#DateTime-granularity) supported by datahelix.
 Additionally in the case that the field is a datetime then the `working days` offsetUnit can be used to specify an offset of working days.
-A profile showing this can be found [here](https://finos.github.io/datahelix/playground/#ewogICAgImZpZWxkcyI6IFsKICAgIHsKICAgICAgIm5hbWUiOiAiZmlyc3QiLAogICAgICAidHlwZSI6ICJkYXRldGltZSIsCiAgICAgICJudWxsYWJsZSI6IGZhbHNlCiAgICB9LAogICAgewogICAgICAibmFtZSI6ICJzZWNvbmQiLAogICAgICAidHlwZSI6ICJkYXRldGltZSIsCiAgICAgICJudWxsYWJsZSI6IGZhbHNlCiAgICB9CiAgXSwKICAiY29uc3RyYWludHMiOiBbCiAgICB7CiAgICAgICJmaWVsZCI6ICJmaXJzdCIsCiAgICAgICJhZnRlciI6ICI4MDAxLTAyLTAzVDA0OjA1OjA2LjAwNyIKICAgIH0sCiAgICB7CiAgICAgICJmaWVsZCI6ICJzZWNvbmQiLAogICAgICAiZXF1YWxUb0ZpZWxkIjogImZpcnN0IiwKICAgICAgIm9mZnNldCI6IDMsCiAgICAgICJvZmZzZXRVbml0IjogImRheXMiCiAgICB9CiAgXQp9).
+See [an example of this in the online playground](https://finos.github.io/datahelix/playground/#ewogICAgImZpZWxkcyI6IFsKICAgIHsKICAgICAgIm5hbWUiOiAiZmlyc3QiLAogICAgICAidHlwZSI6ICJkYXRldGltZSIsCiAgICAgICJudWxsYWJsZSI6IGZhbHNlCiAgICB9LAogICAgewogICAgICAibmFtZSI6ICJzZWNvbmQiLAogICAgICAidHlwZSI6ICJkYXRldGltZSIsCiAgICAgICJudWxsYWJsZSI6IGZhbHNlCiAgICB9CiAgXSwKICAiY29uc3RyYWludHMiOiBbCiAgICB7CiAgICAgICJmaWVsZCI6ICJmaXJzdCIsCiAgICAgICJhZnRlciI6ICI4MDAxLTAyLTAzVDA0OjA1OjA2LjAwNyIKICAgIH0sCiAgICB7CiAgICAgICJmaWVsZCI6ICJzZWNvbmQiLAogICAgICAiZXF1YWxUb0ZpZWxkIjogImZpcnN0IiwKICAgICAgIm9mZnNldCI6IDMsCiAgICAgICJvZmZzZXRVbml0IjogImRheXMiCiAgICB9CiAgXQp9).

 # Grammatical constraints